alam5238/JavaScript-A-to-Z/README.md

 - Everyone can use JavaScript without purchasing a license

 ###### Why Study JavaScript?

 - JavaScript is one of the 3 languages all web developers must learn:
-  - HTML to define the content of web pages.
+  - HTML to define the content of web pages
   - CSS to specify the layout of web pages.
   - JavaScript to program the behavior of web pages.

 ###### Are Java and JavaScript the Same?
 - NO!